ProjectGen3sis/CSCI-5611/CSCI_5611_Pinball/README.md

 3D	Rendering &	Camera
 I used peasy as an resource to try and do a 3D camera, but lets just it did not turn out that great.
 # Difficulties
 The difficulties were definitely matching up the image on spheres as I just gave up because it took too much time.
 Another really aspect was getting the 3D camera down as it did not look good at all.
+The box to line was extremely difficult to implement as it took a long time.
 I had to comment out some of my collision library as it would just make duplicate errors and I just decided to just keep it in there because why not.